SomethingOS/android_manifest/README.md

 first line of the commit message as a summary of the commit.
 It should always be capitalized and followed by an empty line.
 You might optionally include the project name at the start and try to keep it to 50 characters when possible as it is used in various logs, including "one line" logs.

-## Working on translations ##

-If you want to help on translating PA to your desired language(s), you can use Crowdin which provides an easy interface to submit translations.

-For accessing PA´s Crowdin, visit http://crowdin.aospa.co.

-## Using our assets ##

 ### Code ###